hasura/graphql-engine/manual/auth/hook.rst

 +++++++
 Successful responsne means the webhook authorized request and server will continue to perform query.
 Only ``200`` response is considered successful.

-If request is successful you should send ``X-Hasura-*`` header parameters in response as json object.
+If request is successful you should send required ``X-Hasura-*`` headers in parameters object in response.

 .. code-block:: http